-The following is information about incurred and paid claims development as of December 31, 2019, net of reinsurance, as well as cumulative claim frequency and the total of IBNR liabilities plus expected development on reported claims included within the net incurred claims amounts.
-The development and claims duration tables below exclude commuted MLQS contracts, which would distort development patterns related to those transactions.
+The following is information about incurred and paid claims development as of December 31, 2020, net of reinsurance, as well as cumulative claim frequency and the total of IBNR liabilities plus expected development on reported claims included within the net incurred claims amounts.
+The development and claims duration tables below exclude commuted multi-line quota-share reinsurance treaty ("MLQS") contracts, which would distort development patterns related to those transactions.
 Cumulative number of reported claims is reported on a per claim basis.

-The information about incurred and paid claims development for the years ended December 31, 2010 to December 31, 2018, is presented as unaudited supplementary information.
+The information about incurred and paid claims development for the years ended December 31, 2011 to December 31, 2019, is presented as unaudited supplementary information.